SystemsApproach/private5g/ran.rst

 -  DU-CU connectivity is called the Midhaul
 -  CU-Mobile Core connectivity is called the Backhaul

-One observation about the CU (which becomes relevant in a later chapter when we incorporate it into a managed cloud service) is that one might co-locate the CU and Mobile Core in the same cluster, meaning the backhaul is implemented in the cluster switching fabric.
+One observation about the CU (which becomes relevant in Chapter 6 when we incorporate it into a managed cloud service) is that one might co-locate the CU and Mobile Core in the same cluster, meaning the backhaul is implemented in the cluster switching fabric.
 In such a configuration, the midhaul then effectively serves the same purpose as the original backhaul, and the fronthaul is constrained by the predictable/low-latency requirements of the MAC stage’s real-time scheduler.

 A second observation about the CU shown in :numref:`Figure %s
 <fig-split-ran>` is that it encompasses two functional blocks—the RRC